 What is LinkedIn?

-LinkedIn is a professional networking site that connects people with employers, jobs and colleagues to exchange information, ideas and opportunities.
+A professional networking site that connects people with employers, jobs and colleagues to exchange information, ideas and opportunities.

 Why Should I use LinkedIn?

-A LinkedIn profile can connect you with former classmates enable you to browse jobs by locations or industry and contact other professionals in your field to increase your knowledge and professional visibility.
+A LinkedIn profile can connect you with former classmates, enable you to browse jobs by locations or industry and contact other professionals in your field to increase your knowledge and professional visibility.

 An organization/office/department at UTC can utilize a LinkedIn profile by creating groups to connect with students and alumni and to post job openings for paid positions or internships.